basarat/typescript-book/docs/types/interfaces.md

 }
 ```

-Basically in the presence of that implements any changes in that external `Point` interface will result in a compile error in your code base so you can easily keep it in sync:
+Basically in the presence of that `implements`, any changes in that external `Point` interface will result in a compile error in your code base so you can easily keep it in sync:

 ```ts
 interface Point {